 During this tour, I will take you to the most important points in Amsterdam to commemorate the history of his visit.
 You will visit spots that are almost Holy Ground with regards to early Capitalism, the banking community of the eighteenth century and the places where Adams lived and worked and where his son John Quincy Adams went to school.
 We will include a discussion of the city and trade institutions which made Holland rich in those days.

-During 2020 I will lead a group of the American Daughters of the Revolution, DAR to the points I have selected for them.
+During 2020 I planned to lead a group of the American Daughters of the Revolution, DAR to the points I have selected for them.

 One of the discussion items are his contacts with Dutch revolutionaries plotting agains the Princes of the House of Orange.